Staying Put Policy

 Foster carers and Staying Put carers should always inform the DWP and HMRC if their circumstances change and should always check with the DWP and HMRC regarding their personal circumstances and how payments for foster care or Staying Put care may affect their means tested benefits or any Income Tax or National Insurance liability.

-In situations where young adults are working, and do not claim a means tested personal benefit, they will be expected to use their earnings to replace the pocket money allowance, clothing allowance etc and also claim housing benefit to pay rent.
-Earnings over the 18 to 24 year old Income Support rate, plus £5.00 per week will result in a reduction of housing benefit which will need to be made up by a contribution by the young adult.
+In situations where young adults are working, and do not claim a means tested personal benefit, they will be expected to use their earnings to replace the pocket money allowance, clothing allowance etc and also claim benefits to pay rent.

-Young adults living in foster care placements /Staying Put arrangements with sisters, brothers and certain extended family members who are formally approved as foster carers are not eligible to claim housing benefit on reaching the age of 18.
-In situations where a young adult is not eligible to claim Housing Benefit, Milton Keynes Children & Families Service will pay the rent/accommodation element of the Staying Put arrangement.
-In situations where a young adult is not eligible to claim Housing Benefit, Milton Keynes Children and Families Service will pay the rent/accommodation element of the Staying Put arrangement.
+Young adults living in foster care placements/Staying Put arrangements with sisters, brothers and certain extended family members who are formally approved as foster carers are not eligible to claim housing benefit on reaching the age of 18.
+In situations where a young adult is not eligible to claim benefits, Milton Keynes Children & Families Service will pay the rent/accommodation element of the staying put arrangement.
+In situations where a young adult is not eligible to claim benefits, Milton Keynes Children and Families Service will pay the rent/accommodation element of the staying put arrangement.
 Young adults will be expected to pay their element of the rent if they are working (based on the housing benefit contributions scale).

 Staying Put carers will be provided with information about liability insurance cover in situations where Staying Put young people may make an allegation against a foster child in placement, or against their Staying Put carer/s, or an allegation is made against the Staying Put young person.